 ● Prioritize national energy independence

-● Establish and enforce strict penalties for anyone who disrupts and/or sabotages economic development
+● Establish and enforce strict penalties for anyone including politicians and policy makers who disrupts and/or sabotages the economic well-being and quality of life of Canadians

 ● Establish mechanisms to prevent special interest groups from disrupting public hearing processes